Pep Band FAQs

 The Pep Band is a highly spirited organization that supports the athletics department and other student events at Northeastern.
 The band is under the direction of Assistant Director of Bands John Leonard, and is fully supported by both the Athletic and Music Departments.
-Additional support is provided by co-advisors Chris Marshall (Assistant Director of Marketing) and Allen Feinstein (Director of Bands), and a Student Council elected each year by the band membership.
+Additional support is provided by co-advisors Darren Costa (Assistant Director of Marketing) and Allen Feinstein (Director of Bands), and a Student Council elected each year by the band membership.
 The purpose of this organization is to serve the NU community through its support of the athletic teams and through its participation in non-athletic University and community events.
 The Pep Band consists of members of the NU community who are dedicated to the quality of the music and a fun atmosphere.

 When do we play?

 The Pep Band is committed to performing at all home Men’s & Women’s Basketball and Men’s & Women’s Ice Hockey events.
 The group also performs occasionally at Men’s & Women’s Soccer, and Volleyball events.
 On special occasions, the band has performed additionally at Field Hockey events, pep rallies, comedy shows, and other NU events.
 In recent years, the band has performed at Fenway Park for the 2009 Baseball Beanpot, and the 2010 Frozen Fenway games.
 The band also travels with the teams for special games and tournaments.
 This includes such events as the annual Beanpot hockey events, and the Men’s CAA Basketball Tournament held each year in Richmond, VA.

 That sounds like a large time commitment.
 What if I have a busy schedule?